 The following is a list of suggested items to bring on your rainforest adventure.
 Please keep in mind that domestic flights in Costa Rica limit checked luggage to 1 bag per person, weighing a maximum of 30 lbs.

-- Lightweight, casual clothing appropriate for hiking such as light pants, shorts and shirts.
+Lightweight, casual clothing appropriate for hiking such as light pants, shorts and shirts.
+Quick drying, athletic fabrics are recommended.
 Our dress code at the property is completely informal, so don’t worry about bringing smart clothes for dinner or formal apparel.
-Bring a couple of extra shirts as hiking can be a sweaty affair!
+Bring a couple of extra shirts as hiking in the rainforest can be a sweaty affair.

-- Basic medical kit (aspiring, band-aids, Imodium, antiseptic cream, anti-histamine cream etc.)
+Basic medical kit (aspirin, band-aids, Imodium, antiseptic cream, antihistamine cream, any prescriptions etc.)

 Dry Season: December – April

 The rain, especially on the Pacific coast & Osa Peninsula, typically occurs during the afternoon or evening and is “warm”.
 We experience a short mid-year mini Dry Season towards the end of July and beginning of August when rainfall decreases significantly for 3-4 weeks.
 The rainiest months are September and October, especially in the south Pacific region.